 وَهُوَ الَّذِي أَنْشَأَ جَنَّاتٍ مَعْرُوشَاتٍ وَغَيْرَ مَعْرُوشَاتٍ وَالنَّخْلَ وَالزَّرْعَ مُخْتَلِفًا أُكُلُهُ وَالزَّيْتُونَ وَالرُّمَّانَ مُتَشَابِهًا وَغَيْرَ مُتَشَابِهٍ كُلُوا مِنْ ثَمَرِهِ إِذَا أَثْمَرَ وَآتُوا حَقَّهُ يَوْمَ حَصَادِهِ وَلَا تُسْرِفُوا إِنَّهُ لَا يُحِبُّ الْمُسْرِفِينَ

-“It is He who produces both trellised and untrellised gardens, date palms and crops of diverse flavours, the olive and the pomegranate alike yet different.
+“It is He who produces both trellised and untrellised gardens, date palms, and crops of diverse flavors, the olive and the pomegranate alike yet different.
 So when they bear fruit, eat some of it giving away its due right on the day of harvest, but do not be wasteful: God does not like the wasteful.”
 (Al-An’am 6:141)

 This verse was sent down in Makkah.
 “The due right of the harvest” mentioned in the verse is the sadaqah/alms/tax that is taken of the crop on the day of harvest.
-Giving away 1/10th of the crop would be sufficient to be considered as if all of the crop was given away.
-Therefore, the alms that is collected of the crop is called “tithe” in European languages, meaning one-tenth.
+Giving away 1/10th of the crop would be sufficient to be considered as if the whole crop was given away.
+Therefore, the alms that are collected from the crop are called “tithe” in European languages, meaning one-tenth.
 It is called “al-ushr = ال عُشْر” in Arabic.

 If production requires extra costs, this ratio decreases to 1/20th.
 The spendings that are made at the risk of suffering a loss can increase the produce.
 This tax discount is a type of incentive to take this risk.
 It is narrated that Prophet Muhammad (pbuh) said: